-Why Kenya Deserves a Slot in your Bucket List
+Why Kenya Deserves a Slot on your Bucket List

 Kenya's Landscapes and their Treasures